 The systemic phase can cause clinical disease whereas there are no signs associated with enteric development.
-Most cases of clinical neosporosis are reported in puppies less than six months old (neonatal neosporosis) which were infected transplacentally, but N. caninum can cause illness in dogs of any age.
-Clinical signs which should arouse suspicion of neosporosis include hind limb paresis and ataxia which becomes progressively more severe.
-Muscle atrophy, quadriceps contracture, signs of pain on palpation of the lumbar and/or quadriceps muscles and later signs of head and neck involvement (head tilt); ocular abnormalities and dysphagia may all be signs of neosporosis.
+Most cases of clinical neosporosis are reported in puppies of at least 5-7 weeks old, but less than six months old (neonatal neosporosis) that were infected transplacentally.
+However, primary infection with N. caninum can cause illness in dogs of any age.
+Clinical signs which should arouse suspicion of neosporosis include hind limb paresis and ataxia that becomes progressively more severe.
+Muscle atrophy, quadriceps contracture, hyperextension of forelimbs, signs of pain on palpation of the lumbar and/or quadriceps muscles and later signs of head and neck involvement (head tilt); ocular abnormalities and dysphagia may all be signs of neosporosis.
 Other neurological conditions not readily attributable to other causes should also be investigated as possible neosporosis, particularly in mature dogs.
 In older dogs, ulcerative dermatitis, myocarditis, pneumonia and pancreatitis have been reported.
-In puppies, the ascending paralysis caused by Neospora can often be fatal and several litter mates can be affected, although not necessarily simultaneously.
+In puppies, the ascending paralysis caused by Neospora can often be fatal and several litter mates may be affected, although not necessarily simultaneously.

-Unsporulated oocysts in faeces measure on average 12 x 10.5 μm and are microscopically identical to Hammondia oocysts (Table 1).
-Differential recognition can be obtained by specific PCR.
+Unsporulated oocysts in faeces measure on average 12 x 10.5 μm and are morphologically identical to Hammondia heydorni oocysts (Table 1).
+Differential recognition can be obtained by molecular techniques such as end-point PCR and amplicon sequencing or species-specific PCR.
 Because clinical disease is caused by the tissue-dwelling forms of the parasite, faecal examination for oocyst detection does not play a role in the diagnosis of canine neosporosis.
-Clinical suspicion of canine neosporosis can be confirmed by demonstrating the presence of the parasite through molecular methods: PCR can be carried out on cerebrospinal fluid or muscle biopsies.
-Most cases however, are diagnosed through serology.
+Clinical suspicion of canine neosporosis in any age group can be confirmed by demonstrating the presence of the parasite through molecular methods: PCR can be carried out on cerebrospinal fluid or muscle biopsies.
+Most cases, however, are diagnosed through serology.
+Testing of paired serum samples (2-4 weeks apart) to demonstrate seroconversion is recommended.
 Puppies usually seroconvert about 2-3 weeks following infection and antibody levels are usually (but not always) high in clinically affected animals.
-Therefore, diagnosis of canine neosporosis can be based on clinical signs and positive serology (ELISA, IFAT).
+Therefore, diagnosis of canine neosporosis can be based on clinical signs and positive serology with seroconversion (ELISA, IFAT) and/or seroreversion after specific treatment in positive dogs.

 Treatment of clinical neosporosis in dogs is difficult and only partially effective; it tends to be most effective in the early stages, before muscular contraction has occurred.
-Indeed, when clinical signs are suggestive of N. caninum, it is recommended to initiate treatment immediately rather than wait for serologic results.
+Indeed, when clinical signs are suggestive of N. caninum, it is recommended to initiate treatment immediately rather than wait for serological results.
 Treatment with clindamycin (20 mg/kg bodyweight twice daily for 30-60 days) has been reported to improve clinical recovery in naturally infected dogs with neurological signs.
-Alternatively sulphonamide/trimethoprim may be used.
+Alternatively, sulfonamide/trimethoprim and/or pyrimethamine may be used.

 As mentioned above, seropositive dams can transmit N. caninum to puppies.
-It is therefore recommended that chronically infected females are excluded from any breeding programme.
-Furthermore, farm dogs should be fed cooked meat and prevented access to calving pens and areas on farms with aborted calves, placentas, amniotic fluid, and raw meat offal.
-Contamination of water and cattle feedstuff with dog faeces should be avoided.
+It is therefore recommended that chronically infected females are excluded from a breeding programme.
+Furthermore, farm dogs should not be fed raw meat or given access to calving pens and areas on farms with aborted calves, placentas, amniotic fluid or raw meat offal.
+Ingestion of small prey animals should be prevented.
+Contamination of water, cattle feedstuff and pasture with dog faeces should be avoided.

-As Neospora is not known to infect humans there is no zoonotic potential although antibodies have been reported in some individuals.
+As Neospora is not known to infect humans, there is no zoonotic potential although antibodies have been reported in some individuals.